JuliaDocs/DemoCards.jl/docs/src/concepts.md

 # [Concepts](@id concepts)

 This page is a brief introduction on the core types provided by `DemoCards.jl`.
 Knowing them helps you configure your demo pages.
-For details description, please refer to the [Package References](@ref package_references).
+For detailed description, please refer to the [Package References](@ref package_references).

 ## [`DemoPage`](@id concepts_page)

 [`DemoPage`](@ref DemoCards.DemoPage) is the root type in `DemoCards.jl`, everything
 else is contained in it directly or indirectly.
-It has following fields:

-* `root`: root path of all your demos in this page.
-* `sections`: holds a list of demo sections.
-* `template`: your gallery page is generated from the template.
-* `title`: page title.

 You can configure your `DemoPage` by maintaining a `config.json` file, supported configuration keys are:

-* `order`: specify the sections order.
+* `order`: specify the section orders.
 By default, it's case-insensitive alphabetic order.
 * `title`: specify the title of this demo page.
-* `template`: path to template filename.
+* `template`: template filename.

-A valid template should contain one and only one `{{{democards}}}`.
+A valid template is a markdown file that contains one and only one `{{{democards}}}`.
 For example,

 ```markdown
 # Examples